The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Reasons Why People Get into Debt in British Columbia

-Debt consolidation is a debt relief option that can work for a wide variety of people, with a variety of different types of debt.
+Debt consolidation is a debt relief option that can work for a wide variety of people, with a variety of different types of debt in British Columbia.
 So, just what sort of things lead people to get so much debt that they need to consider debt consolidation?

 Well, there are many different reasons that people get into debt in British Columbia and they include: